morfsys/react-animated-modal/readme.md

 }
 ```

-You can add a custom close button inside Modal body and trigger the modal to close by calling `closeModal()` function which is received from props.
+You can add a custom close button inside Modal body and trigger the modal to close by calling `this.props.closemodal()` function which is received from props.

 I will keep on adding more animations to the library.
 All PR requests are welcome!